grezeh/larva/README.md

 and 2 pre-assembled mono-color smd LEDs as alternative to 2 lower through-hole LEDs(facedown, was an experimental feature) and a few small QoL improvements.
 Mk2.1-light version cuts rgb and goes open-source.
 [Mk3 was planned to transition to *MU mcu.]
 Pcbs routed by MarvFPV
 Current software-side implementation consists of QMK/vial +custom Windows keymap.

+Default keymap is basic latin+ numpad keys (so have more possibilities to reprogam); top-mid led is programmed as Num.Lock and it's engaged (put your novelties there and light them up; engaged numlock enables better bottom row options).

  For activating the bootloader: press the RST button on the back of the pcb.

  (The keyboard design line is constantly evolving, can differ in shapes and sizes, but all serve the same ultimate goal.